You don’t have to live in California to find yourself in the path of a wildfire. These disasters can and do spread across most western states.

 With over one billion acres at risk for catastrophic burning this year, it’s important for homeowners to be aware of their local fire risk and to create a fire prevention and safety plan.

-- Make sure your have your home insurance agent’s contact information readily available.
+- Make sure you have your home insurance company's contact information readily available.

 - Understand how homeowners insurance covers fire damage.